I’m not a betting girl . . . but if I were, I’d bet that many of you start the year with a unit about paragraph writing. Am I right?

 They are children.
 They will continue to practice writing paragraphs year after year, all the way through high school and beyond.

 I’ve played around with the paragraph formatting in this blog post a couple of times.
 And I’ve been writing paragraphs for a really long time.

 What you are looking for is growth, not perfection.
 Do they indent?
 Are they switching paragraphs when ideas change?
 Are they using more than one paragraph in their writing?

 Teaching writing is about so much more than using paragraphs correctly.
 You are looking for a story with strong details.
 You want to see a supported opinion.
 You want to see that students know how to reference texts and summarize information.
 All of those things are much more important than perfect paragraphs.

-In the meantime, you can get my super helpful Writing Pacing Guide.
+If you want more information about how to teach paragraph writing, download my helpful Writing Pacing Guide.
 This guide shows you exactly what lessons to teach and when in the four major genres of writing.
 You can download your FREE copy HERE!

 You can actually plan an entire year of writing lessons at one time.
 Check out this post to learn how.

 Work with Me

 Want to learn more about teaching writing?
 Check out the Not So Wimpy Writing Masterclass today.